Mediation Skills for Everyday Life

 How does a large group of diverse participants make decisions about a coastal lagoon development/protection?
 In this 2023 study off the coast of Spain, a group of researchers looked at potential solutions for the socio-ecological crisis of the Mar Menor coastal lagoon watershed.
 Read the study here.

-Part 3: How to create a dialogue
+Part 3: Creating dialogue

 If you want to open someone up to talking, there are ways you can practice doing just that.
 Not interrupting someone who is talking with your own story on the same topic is not always easy.
 Listen actively in order to understand others' perspectives, respond thoughtfully to their emotions, and speak in a way that encourages people to share things.
 By acknowledging and validating feelings, you create a space for open and respectful dialogue.
 Remember, empathy fosters connection and promotes a more understanding conversation.